CHILDCARE INVESTMENT SHORTAGE HURTS PARENTS—AND PROVIDERS

 Join us in urging the Delaware General Assembly to:

-- Increase Purchase of Care and Stars reimbursements in the state budget – to at least the level proposed by Governor Carney—and ideally to the 2018 market rate.
+- Increase Purchase of Care and Stars reimbursements in the state budget by $10 million each.

 - Ensure Purchase of Care reimbursement rates are based on the current market rate, which is studied every three years.